 Sort black-eyed peas and remove any damaged peas, stones, or debris.

 Add peas to a large pot, cover with cold water 2 inches above the peas.
 Bring to a boil and cook for 1 minute.
 Cover and remove heat and allow to soak for 1 hour.
 Drain peas and set aside.

 Heat 1/4 cup olive oil in a Dutch oven over medium heat.
-Add the onion; cook, stirring often, until soft, about 8 minutes.
+Add the onion and fennel; cook, stirring often, until soft, about 5 minutes.
 Add the garlic and cook another 20-30 seconds.
 Stir in the black-eyed peas, carrots, tomato, tomato paste, bay leaves and salt.
 Stir until tomato paste dissolves.
 Add enough water to cover the vegetables.
 Bring to a boil.

 To cut cooking time, you can substitute canned or frozen black-eyed peas.
 The original recipe from BlueZones calls for 1 fennel bulb, sliced, to be added along with the onion.
 I’m not always able to find it, so I’ve eliminated it from the recipe.
 But it makes a wonderful addition.

 Keywords: Ikarian Stew, Longevity Ikarian Stew with Black Eyed Peas